FlorianTaube/screamlab/docs/_build/html/_sources/index.rst.txt

 ============
-CorziliusNMR
+screamlab
 ============

 Welcome!
-This is CorziliusNMR, a Python package for the evaluation of relaxation processes in multi-spin system observed by  SCREAM-DNP (Specific Cross Relaxation Enhancement by Active Motions under Dynamic Nuclear Polarization).
+This is screamlab, a Python package for the evaluation of relaxation processes in multi-spin system observed by  SCREAM-DNP (Specific Cross Relaxation Enhancement by Active Motions under Dynamic Nuclear Polarization).

 Features